-According to the AHA, nearly 80 percent of cardiovascular (heart) diseases are preventable.
+According to the American Heart Association, nearly 80 percent of cardiovascular (heart) diseases are preventable.
 Awareness and prompt action are vital to stay ahead of the disease.
 This includes:

 - knowing your numbers and family history of heart disease,

 - recognizing the signs and symptoms of both heart attack and stroke,

 - learning Hands-Only CPR and

 “It is essential that we become proactive about preventing heart disease,” says cardiologist Kami Banks, M.D., MPH, of Presbyterian Heart & Vascular Group, a Texas Health Physicians Group practice.
 “A good first step is to be more mindful about cardiovascular risk factors.
 Key questions to ask yourself are: ‘What is my blood pressure, cholesterol, diabetes number and weight?
 How much exercise do I commit to per week?
 Am I eating a heart-healthy diet that is full of vegetables and low in saturated fats?’

 Next, as women, we need to think about risk factors that are unique to us.
 For example, we know that hypertension in pregnancy may be a precursor to essential hypertension later in life.
 And, now we also know that hormonal therapy is not of clear benefit to many women.
 Discussing these issues with your doctor can help you develop a plan for prevention which may include lifestyle changes, medications or sometimes even heart disease screening.”